Shephexd/shephexd.github.io/_posts/tensorflow/2017-01-28-RL_Qlearning.md

 ## Example - Frozen lake

-Simple game for going from start to goal.
+Simple game for going from start to goal with avoiding hole.

 |  S   |  F   |  F   |  F   |
 | :--: | :--: | :--: | :--: |